binste/basic_reproducibility_guide/3_Sharing_your_work/6_Mybinder.md

 Another possibility for users, is to use [repo2docker](https://github.com/jupyter/repo2docker){:target="_blank"}, one of the tools behind mybinder.org.
 It will download the repository to the users computer and set up all the necessary dependencies in a separate environment.
 This frees others of the resource constraints of mybinder, but still allows for a very simple and straightforward reproduction of the results.
 For an example, see [![example](../figures/example_icon.png){:height="36px" width="36px"}](https://github.com/binste/chicago_safepassage_evaluation#run-analysis-on-your-own-machine){:target="_blank"}

-For further information on mybinder.org, the [official documentation](https://mybinder.readthedocs.io/en/latest/#binder-documentation){:target="_blank"} is a great place to start.
+For further information on mybinder.org, [the official documentation](https://mybinder.readthedocs.io/en/latest/#binder-documentation){:target="_blank"} is a great place to start.

+You reached the end of this guide.
+If you want to learn more about reproducible research practices, check out ["Where to go next"](../Where_to_go_next.md).

 [Back to the table of content](./index.md)